mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 I'm not going to go into an exposition on them ([read the docs 📗📘📙](https://python.langchain.com/docs/modules/agents/quick_start)) but I want to show how we can leverage them to do things for us.

 At a high level, I'll create a "tool" 🔨 to do a task.
-I'll make this tool available to the LLM via Langchain to use (or not 🤔) based on my prompt 🗯
+I'll make this tool available to the LLM via Langchain.
+When the agent is invoked, it will reason whether to use my tool (or not 🤔) based on my prompt 🗯

-## My First Agent
+## My First Tool

 Let's call him Smith 👤

-Smith is a generic Python 🐍 function that will:
+Smith is a Python 🐍 function that will:

 - Access a public API that suggests activities to someone who is bored 📡
 - Return a random response 🔙